pay360/mobilesdk-demoapp-android/README.md

         .setTransaction(transaction);
 ```

-To submit an authorisation instead of a payment call setDeferred(true) on the transaction.
+To submit an Authorisation instead of a Payment call setDeferred(true) on the transaction.

 The cardholder address, financial services data and customer details can also optionally be created and set on the request.